Last updated: 5/10/17

 Resources for Rolling Mills

 I have dug up a few reasonably priced rolling mills:

 - Otto Frei’s Economy rolling mill only comes with two flat rollers BUT, you can buy a bunch of different rollers for this mill.
 It starts at $220.00 US and the roller pairs for wire rolling are $75.00.
 There are also many different pattern rollers available from $24.00 – $50.00.

 - A&A Jewelry Supply has the carries their Ultima Pro Mill for $245 as well as a wide range of other mills.

 - Contenti carries many different types of mills too.
 They have one called: The Compact Economy Rolling Mill, the second mill down on the page, is the one that comes with the wire rolling rollers.

-- Pepe tools also has a selection of 6 different mills.
+- Pepe tools also have a selection of different mills.

 - FDJ carries 7 mills.